Has someone ever laughed at you, yet you're clueless as to why?

 Here are some more questions and thoughts to consider

-The question is— @@If you are a follower of Jesus, who's following you as you follow Jesus?@@
+If you are a follower of Jesus, who is following you as you follow Jesus?

-I'm not a well-known expert on the subject of discipleship, but here's some thoughts I have on it— Thoughts-Discipleship_2014 [Feel free to download it by clicking on the link]
+I'm not a well-known expert on the subject of discipleship, but here are some thoughts I have on it— Thoughts on the Essence of Discipleship [Download it by clicking on the link]

 - Learn about Jesus and follow Him (Matt 11:29; 16:24)